cross-rs/cross/docs/cross_toml.md

-The `cross` configuration in the `Cross.toml` file, can contain the following elements:
+The `cross` configuration in the `Cross.toml` file, can contain the elements described below.

+If the configuration is given in the `Cargo.toml`, these table headers must be of the form `[package.metadata.cross.<KEY>]`.

 # `build`